devalot/git/content/merging/advanced.md

 </div>

   #.
-Change to the following directory:
+Change to the directory holding a clone of the following

-        repos/conflicts
+     repository:

+        repos/conflicts.git

   #.
 Create a new branch whose ancestor is the commit before `HEAD`